qianchenzhumeng/ioctl-rs/ioctl_list/README.md

 incorrect.
 Import any types needed from `libc` at the top of the new file.
 Next, add `mod` and `use` declarations in `src/os/mod.rs` and `src/lib.rs` with an appropriate `#[cfg(...)]` guard.
 Consult the existing implementations as reference.

-## Adding a New IOCTL

-Adding a new ioctl requires editing `ioctl_list` to generate the appropriate definition.
-If the ioctl requires including a header that isn't currently included, add an appropriate `AC_CHECK_HEADERS()` call to `configure.ac` and include the header with a matching `#ifdef` guard.
-Add any new ioctls to `src/main.cc` with appropriate `#ifdef` guards.

-With the new ioctls added, compile and run `ioctl_list` for each supported platform.
-For each platform, copy the new constants to the appropriate source file.